Mentorship

 Someday, the young generation of employees will become C-level executives.
 However, those individuals require adequate training and guidance to confidently enter the roles that await them.

-Jame Taylor, Director at Dispense Digital, who benefitted from reverse mentoring, also noticed its effect on younger employees.
+Jame Taylor, Director at Dispense Digital, who benefited from reverse mentoring, also noticed its effect on younger employees.

 "As someone who has been mentored by younger staff in agency roles, I can say that the one common benefit is that the younger person doing the mentoring learns just how much they actually know about their role, and you can quickly see their confidence increasing because of the mentorship.
 It's often a positive outcome that the younger staff members were not expecting!”

-With reverse mentoring, the younglings can develop communication skills and boost their self-confidence.
+With reverse mentoring, junior employees can develop communication skills and boost their self-confidence.
 Essentially, it allows the younger employees to know and embrace the tenets of a good leader.

 How to run a reverse mentorship program without friction